musshorn/Dota-2-Building-Helper/README.md

 This is an attempt at rewriting most of the Building Helper core to add or improve support for:
 * Multiplayer
 * Multiple builders building multiple buildings at the same time
-* Shift-Queueing (like RTS games)
+* Shift-Queueing (like other RTS games)

-Be aware that this removes all of the particle code due to it's aweful performance in multiplayer.
-Instead the green square is done in flash and uses some spooky math to look like it's in the 3d game world and not just sitting on the screen.
-As a result, the building model following the mouse was also lost, currently not aware of a good way to generate these in flash.
-The particle for it is drawn on click though.

-If you want the current actually functional Building Helper, go here.
-[Building-Helper](https://github.com/Myll/Dota-2-Building-Helper).
-This fork was written specifically to solve the issues detailed above.

 # Notes:

-The core of the code has been restructured so that each builder owns a queue of current work for them, and they process the work from their queue.
-Also now using T__'s [fantastic Gridnav implementation](https://moddota.com/forums/discussion/comment/731/#Comment_731).
+* Shift queue behaviour isn't currently "optimal", it still feels somewhat awkward.
+* Green building ghosts are only placed on click, rather than mouse move.
+If Valve expose a way to do client side particles then it'll be added to follow the mouse.
+* Camera height changes everything.
+The numbers in building_helper.js can be tweaked to whatever you need until the mystery of aligning it perfectly to gridnav is solved.

 # API Changes
-* Added onConstructionCancelled for when a player right clicks while buildings are shift queued, this is called once for each building cancelled
-* Added onConstructionFailed for when a building can no longer be placed on that gridnav square

 * Minimum BuildingSize is 2.
-T__'s point_simple_obstruction entity always takes up EXACTLY 2x2 gridnav squares (adjusting its scale didnt' seem to change anything)
+T__'s point_simple_obstruction entity always takes up EXACTLY 2x2 gridnav squares (adjusting its scale didnt' seem to change anything).
+There doesnt seem to be a better way as yet to do 1x1 blocking.

 # Issues

-* The flash-side green square overlay is currently coded for a game with the camera height at 1500, I'll shift the scaling functions to lua at some point so it can be adjusted for any camera height.
-At the moment they are hard coded numbers in the flash
-* Currently using simple linear approximations for the green square.
-Quadratic approximations should fit significantly better, especially as the mouse moves up/down the screen.
-[See Here](https://github.com/snipplets/Dota-2-Building-Helper/blob/master/game/dota_addons/samplerts/resource/flash3/BuildingHelper.as#L135)
-If you want to help with either of these, make pull requests!
+* Snap to grid is currently broken until I can work out how to accuratly align it with the dota gridnav all the time.

 # Future

-A list of dreamboat features that could be added
+A list of features that'll be added (soon<sup>tm</sup>)

 * Add API's to adjust building properties, for example applyPercentageMaxHPModifier(float) for research that's pretty common in TD games where you might increase building health by 20%.
 Similar methods for armour etc. also flat values like +1000 to max hp.
+* Add an UpgradeBuilding API
 * Split the file up into 2-3 smaller files, way easier to maintain.
 Builders probably deserve their own file, the API+init can probably be in one
-* Solve the mystery of aligning it with the dota gridnav, also add 1x1 blockers
+* Solve the mystery of aligning it with the dota gridnav
-* Come up with a better mapping of the 3d world to a 2d shape in flash, add the models in flash

-# Blog

-Update 30/6:
-* Still waiting for a mouse API from valve.
-It got removed when Panorama was added in
-* Also hoping client side particles make an appearence so that building ghosts can be done properly

-Update 23/4:
-* Probably a final version
-  - Few more bugs fixed with gridnav.
-No 1x1 point obstruction means the smallest building size has to be 2

-Update 22/4:
-* Bugfix edition
-  - Flash now "snaps to grid", Only problem is that it's not the dota gridnav grid and I'm not sure if it even can be
-  - Fixed flash square scaling and adjusted magic numbers to make it feel more real
-  - Fixed odd sized buildings not snapping correctly
-  - Fixed building scaling being off in some cases
-  - Fixed ghost particles not being removed correctly in some cases

-Update 21/4:
-* First "Viable" release
-  - Shift-queue implemented
-  - Should work in multiplayer, untested
-  - Multiple builders building multiple buildings at the same time
+* Add 1x1 blockers